Donald Richie: Biography

+He is credited with raising the awareness of several film festivals including the Hawaii International Film Festival, International Film Festival Rotterdam, San Francisco International Film Festival, Telluride Film Festival, and the Tokyo International Film Festival amongst others, serving as a juror and speaker.
+He served as a guest director at Telluride and has received awards from HIFF and SFIFF for his years of support.

 Richie was a prolific author.
 Among his most noted works on Japan are The Inland Sea, a travel classic, and Public People, Private People, a look at some of Japan's most significant and most mundane people.
 He has compiled two collections of essays on Japan: A Lateral View and Partial Views.
 A collection of his writings has been published to commemorate fifty years of writing about Japan: The Donald Richie Reader.
 The Japan Journals: 1947–2004 consists of extended excerpts from his diaries.

 In 1991, film makers Lucille Carra and Brian Cotnoir produced a film version of The Inland Sea, which Richie narrated.
 Produced by Travelfilm Company, the film won numerous awards, including Best Documentary at the Hawaii International Film Festival (1991) and the Earthwatch Film Award.
 It screened at the Sundance Film Festival in 1992.

+He was honored by his adopted home with a number of awards including being inducted as a member of the Order of the Rising Sun in 2005.

 Author Tom Wolfe described Richie as "the Lafcadio Hearn of our time, a subtle, stylish, and deceptively lucid medium between two cultures that confuse one another: the Japanese and the American."

 Although Richie spoke Japanese fluently, he could neither read nor write it proficiently.

 Richie died, aged 88, on February 19, 2013, in Tokyo.